- What is a Spouse Visa?

 They will then organise your documents into a comprehensive Evidence Portfolio.
 This displays all the relevant information and evidence for your case chronologically, in a way that appeases Home Office guidelines and preferences.
 This is particularly helpful for trying to show how and when you and your partner first met one another, as well as proving that your relationship is a genuine one.

-The Spouse Visa application process can take different amounts of time depending on how complex or straightforward your case is.
-It can take anywhere between 30 days and six months.
+The UK Spouse Visa application processing time can vary depending on how complex or straightforward your case is.
+It can take anywhere between 30 days and six months for a spouse visa application to be processed.

-Once the assessing official has made a decision on whether or not to grant your application they will get back to you with a decision on it.
+Once the assessing official has made a decision on whether or not to grant your UK marriage visa application, they will get back to you with a decision on it.

-If you apply with dependents this could make the decision-making process longer, as caseworkers have more evidence to review.
+If you apply with a family member this could make the decision-making process longer, as caseworkers have more evidence to review.

-The most up-to-date costs for a Partner Visa are:
+The most up-to-date costs for a UK Partner Visa are:

 Application fee: £1,033 if applying from inside the UK, and £1,523 if applying from outside the UK